• Skip to primary navigation

 What is the average cost of a Thanksgiving dinner?

-In 2020, the average cost of Thanksgiving dinner across the US was $48.
+In 2024, the average cost of Thanksgiving dinner across the US was $58.
 That’s just for one meal.
-I can attest, however, I have hosted my family of five before, and spent over $100 on just one meal.
+I can attest, however, I have hosted five people for Thanksgiving before, and spent over well $100 on just one meal.
 So while the average still may not feel so high (and it’s predicted to increase by 5% this year), others are definitely spending more.

 Here’s ten ways to cut down on Thanksgiving costs.